thombashi/pytest-discord/README.rst

     Notification message example

-Notification messages may omit information caused by Discord limitations (especially when errors occurred).
+Notification messages may omit information caused by Discord limitations (especially when errors occur).
-You can get full messages as an attached markdown file with ``--discord-attach-file`` option
+You can get full messages as an attached markdown file with ``--discord-attach-file`` option.

 Options